c9s/bbgo/README.md

 #### Configure Sqlite3 Database

-Just put these environment variables in your `.env.local` file:
+To use SQLite3 instead of MySQL, simply put these environment variables in your `.env.local` file:

 ```sh
 DB_DRIVER=sqlite3